 Paperback Paris is made up of a society of readers who write about all things book-related.
 Established in November 2016, we write stuff for readers who appreciate books, news on books, book reviews, and occasional bookish content (ex. monthly TBR lists, staff recs, etc.) and other stuff for your perusal if you aren’t reading a good book already.
 In which case, don’t be stingy!

-Signs Paperback Paris is the place for you:
+Signs this is the community for you:

 join our cult sit with us!

 Signs this is NOT the community for you:

 - You are literally the opposite of everything listed above.

 - You take book talks too seriously (there’s a boundary), so much so that you’re apt to say blatantly offensive things to anyone with an opposing opinion.

 - You’re a bully, in which case, that’s what witch hunts were made for.